mohdUwaish59/Investigating-Techniques-for-Class-Overlapping-problem/README.md

 ## 🤝 Contributing

 Contributions are welcome!
-Feel free to:
+The modular architecture makes it easy to:
 - Add new resampling techniques
 - Improve visualizations
 - Add more classifiers